tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-workload-access-control.md

-# Module 4 - Zero Trust Workload Access Control
+# Module 4 - Security Guardrails for Network-based Threats

 Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications that are protected behind a firewall.
 You can enforce controls from within the cluster using DNS egress policies, from a firewall outside the cluster using the egress gateway.
 Controls are applied on a fine-grained, per-pod basis.